 - Does the project break new ground in health librarianship?

 - Is the project unlikely to attract funding from other sources?

-Applications for 2018 are now closed.
-The Award will be presented to the winning applicant at the ALIA Health Libraries Australia professional development day in Sydney, 19 July 2018.
+The Award will be presented to Justin at the ALIA Health Libraries Australia professional development day in Sydney on 19 July 2018.

 Please direct applications and inquiries to the Secretary email@example.com